Compressed Sensing Plus Motion (CS+M): A New Perspective for Improving Undersampled MR Image Reconstruction: Experimental Results

 \subsection{Parameter Selection}

-Generally speaking, parameters of our approach and the ones we compare with were set individually chosen from a range of values with respect to the best SSIM and sLMSE, for each type of data.
-In particular for the case of the L+S approach, we define the range of values as suggested in~\cite{Otazo::2015} along with the code provided on the authors' website \footnote{http://cai2r.net/resources/software}.
+Parameters of our approach and the ones we compare with were set individually chosen from a range of values with respect to the best SSIM and sLMSE, for each type of data.
+In particular for the case of the L+S approach, we define the range of values as suggested in~\citep{Otazo::2015} along with the code provided by the authors.

 For our approach, there are three parameters to set $\gamma, \delta \text{ and } \beta$.
 These parameters were tested in a range of values and for each clinical application type as follows.
 For the parameter $\beta \in [0.1,1]$, we found the best outcome by setting it to $0.45$ whilst for the other two parameters, $\gamma \text{ and } \delta$ , we tested them in the range $[10^{-2},...,0.9]$.
 It is to be noticed that the parameters of the CS+M model can be easily fine-tuned for a particular clinical application and kept fixed for other datasets with similar dynamic information.
-Moreover, we used TV \cite{Rudin::1992} as an operator for promoting sparse representation in our and compared schemes.
+Moreover, we used TV \citep{Rudin::1992} as an operator for promoting sparse representation in our and compared schemes.
 The objective of this work is to have a proof of concept to show the potentials and generalisation capabilities of our approach for MRI reconstruction.
-Therefore, a detailed regularisers investigation shall be tackled in future work.
+Therefore, a detailed investigation on regularisers shall be tackled in future work.